XHTML5 in a nutshell

 The W3C first public working draft of "Polyglot Markup" recommendation describes polyglot HTML document as a document that conforms to both the HTML and XHTML syntax by using a common subset of both the HTML and XHTML and in a nutshell the HTML5 polyglot document is:

-• HTML doctype/namespace: The <!DOCTYPE html> definition is optional, but it would be useful in a polyglot document by preventing browser quirks mode.
+definition is optional, but it would be useful in a polyglot document by preventing browser quirks mode. - XHTML well-formed syntax

-• XML MIME type: application/xhtml+xml.
+.
 This MIME declaration is not visible in the source code, but it would appear in the HTTP Content-Type header that could be configured on the server.
-Of course, the XML MIME type is not yet supported by the current version Internet Explorer though IE can render XHTML documents.
+Of course, the XML MIME type is not yet supported by the current version Internet Explorer though IE can render XHTML documents. -

 Finally, the basic XHTML5 document would look like this: